Address:

 Founded in 1971, the Santa Clarita/Valencia Courthouse is part of the North Valley Court District of the Superior Court of California, County of Los Angeles.
 Combined with the other two courthouses in the North Valley Court District, San Fernando and Chatsworth, the North Valley Court District serves over 30 communities in the County of Los Angeles.
 It has recently been classified as a Historic Building.

-The proposed site was approved near the intersection of The Old Road and Henry Mayo Drive, making it convenient to both Interstate 5 and SR-126 freeways.
-The new courthouse is planned to have 4 courtrooms with approximately 54,000 total square feet, helping the Santa Clarita Courthouse address the growing needs of the North Valley's citizens.
+The proposed site was approved near the intersection of Old Road and Henry Mayo Drive, making it convenient to both Interstate 5 and SR-126 freeways.
+The new courthouse is planned to have four courtrooms and approximately 54,000 square feet of total space, helping the Santa Clarita Courthouse address the growing needs of the North Valley's citizens.
 Contact us now!

 Big Wins In The Valencia/Santa Clarita Courthouse

-The jury took only a couple of hours to find that my client was not guilty of all charges.
-His bail was exonerated that day and he was free to leave with a clean record.
+The jury took only a couple of hours to find my client not guilty of all charges.
+His bail was exonerated that day, and he was free to leave with a clean record.

 The client was arrested and had to post a fifty thousand dollar bail after his wife claimed that he punched her multiple times in the face.

-The argument ended in both of them making insulting remarks to each other and the police officer tried to get the ticket back from the client and was ultimately dragged as he reached into a moving vehicle.
-My client fled the scene and was later arrested an charged with very serious charges and had a high bail.
+The argument ended in both of them making insulting remarks to each other, and the police officer tried to get the ticket back from the client and was ultimately dragged as he reached into a moving vehicle.
+My client fled the scene and was later arrested and charged with very serious charges and had a high bail.